 If the UE receives the Disaster roaming wait range IE in the CONFIGURATION UPDATE COMMAND message and the UE supports MINT, the UE shall delete the disaster roaming wait range stored in the ME, if any, and store the disaster roaming wait range included in the Disaster roaming wait range IE in the ME.

 If the UE receives the Disaster return wait range IE in the CONFIGURATION UPDATE COMMAND message and the UE supports MINT, the UE shall delete the disaster roaming wait range stored in the ME, if any, and store the disaster roaming wait range included in the Disaster roaming wait range IE in the ME.

+If the UE receives a Negotiated PEIPS assistance information IE in the CONFIGURATION UPDATE COMMAND message, the UE shall replace the Paging subgroup ID, if any, stored in the UE with the received Paging subgroup ID value in the Negotiated PEIPS assistance information IE.

 *** change ***